Novecento99/AlbinoAir/README.md

 ## Things to do
-- Unmarry from thingspeak, an open source method would be better
-- channel to upload number of resets DONE
-- find a name to it DONE
-- esp sleep instead of delay to save power, currently a delay(600000) (lol) it's implemented
-- better webpage and graphs
-- set a fixed upload time (e.g. at xx:00)
 - invetigate opened issue for better accuracy
 -
 - a connection to google home would be very cool